HDI-Project/ATMSeer/README.md

 After the installation finishes, run

 ```
-vagrant provision --provision-with vagrantstart
+sh start.sh
 ```

 Then, access `http://localhost:7779/` at your web broswer to see the ATMSeer.

-Upload `blood.csv` from `public/viz/blood.csv`, add Dataruns `(+ button)` and hit Run
+Upload `blood.csv` from `public/viz/`, add Dataruns `(+ button)` and hit Run

-There are small issues at first run, you have to give it couple tries `(vagrant reload, vagrant provision --provision-with vagrantstart)` until console errors dissapear.
+There are small issues at first run:

-After that, you should be able to start the env by using
+At first upload step, couple console errors will be present - ignore them Go to terminal and run
 ```
-sh start.sh
+vagrant reload
 ```

+After VM is up and running, go to the browser, refresh the page, and from the `Dataset` dropdown select `blood` as dataset and hit the run button.

+At this step, you should be able to see HyperPartitions and HyperParameters of selected alghoritm